CubicSlimgateSummer2017/slimgateProto/README.md

 		*  display.html - mock lcd screens for dashboard, simulating the two lcd screens on either side of the gate that indicate whether the user would enter
 		*  index.html - main dashboard screen, including indicators for all the sensors and keeping track of gate uptime, current state, sensor zone triggers etc.
 *  slimgate.sh - main bash file used to start program.  runs run_gate.py in gate directory (gate operation and backend) and main.py in webapp directory (flask server with socket.io)

+Arduino Code Overview:

+*  StepperTest.ino - First motor/alarm control program with functions set off by Serial readings.
+Tried to implement software linear acceleration but ultimately constant speed worked better
+*  final_motor_test.ino	- Final motor/alarm control program, uploaded to the board.
+Sets off alarm and ran the motors when triggered with certain serial chars.
+This step was deemed necessary because context switching in linux caused the need for a new/separate controller for frequency sensitive applications like motor control.
+*  limitswitch.ino - test program for reading state of limitswitches
+*  sensor_array_readings.ino - final program uploaded to sensors